unicef/publicgoods-toolkit/procurement.md

   improvement that keeps software current and prevents an agency from having to start over.

-## Open Source Solicitation
+## Open-Source Solicitation

 Modular contracting often can be done in small enough contracts that streamlined procurement processes are available.
 At some point, though, an agency may want to embark on a larger project that does not easily fit into a "small contracting" budgeting provision.
 In that case, it will need to operate an RFP process.
-This section contains information on open source concerns that should be considered during that process.
+This section contains information on open-source concerns that should be considered during that process.

 The RFP process is another aspect of procurement that government agencies might improve.
-A common pitfall is beginning an RFI and RFP process with high hopes for choosing vendors eager to provide agile, open source development in a public spirit of building multi-jurisdictional software.
+A common pitfall is beginning an RFI and RFP process with high hopes for choosing vendors eager to provide agile, open-source development in a public spirit of building multi-jurisdictional software.
 Unfortunately, RFP responses often include a long list of traditional vendors who are not eager to work in this manner and perhaps lack the experience needed to do so well.